In a World Full of Zombies I'm the Only One Who Doesn't Get Attacked

 In a World Full of Zombies I'm the Only One Who Doesn't Get Attacked (ゾンビのあふれた世界で俺だけが襲われない, Zonbi no Afureta Sekai de Ore Dake ga Osowarenai) is a Japanese light novel series written by Rokuro Uraji and illustrated by Saburō.
 It began serialization online in January 2013 on the Nocturne Novels male adult section of the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Frontier Works, who have published three volumes since February 2016 under their Nox Novels imprint.
-A manga adaptation with art by Chihiro Masuda has been serialized online via Frontier Works' Comic Ragchew website since June 2021 and has been collected in four tankōbon volumes.
-An anime television series adaptation is scheduled to premiere in 2026.
+A manga adaptation with art by Chihiro Masuda has been serialized online via Frontier Works' Comic Ragchew website since June 2021 and has been collected in five tankōbon volumes.
+An anime television series adaptation produced by acca effe and Frontier Engine is scheduled to premiere in January 2027.

 Plot

 Yūsuke Takemura is an antisocial shut-in.
 On a rare day when he leaves his apartment, a mysterious man attacks and bites his arm.
 He returns to his room, but is bedridden with a fever for a few days.
 When he wakes up, he finds that zombies have emerged and invaded every corner of the world with survivors in hiding.
 Discovering that the zombies completely ignore him, he takes advantage of this to fulfill his hedonistic desires and eventually save people.